schatzlab/appliedgenomics2017/assignments/assignment2/README.md

 #### Question 1.
 Gene Annotation Preliminaries [10 pts]

-Download the annotation of build 38 of the human genome from here:
+Download the annotation of build 38 of the human genome from here: <br>
 [ftp://ftp.ensembl.org/pub/release-87/gtf/homo_sapiens/Homo_sapiens.GRCh38.87.gtf.gz](ftp://ftp.ensembl.org/pub/release-87/gtf/homo_sapiens/Homo_sapiens.GRCh38.87.gtf.gz)

 - Question 1a.
 How many many GTF data lines are in this file?
 [Hint: The first few lines in the file beginning with "#" are so-called "header" lines describing thing like the creation date, the genome version (more on that later in the course), etc. Header lines should not be counted as data lines.]